 IFS doesn’t try to “fix” you.
 It helps you reconnect with the parts of you that need care.

-When EMDR and IFS are integrated, therapy becomes both deep and gentle.
+When EMDR and IFS are integrated, therapy becomes both powerful and effective.

 This combination allows us to work with both your biology and your inner world.